-I really liked the way that you were taught little but discovered a lot.
+I liked the way that you were taught little but discovered a lot.
 The open cohort was fantastic, a very giving and connected group.
 It helped to build even bigger learnings.
 The differences of the people in that group.
 It felt like I left my old life, and went into a bubble for three days.
 It was really enjoyable.
-I’ve always learnt with my head, learning has always been very rational for me.
-I have never learnt with my heart.
-That really blew my mind.
+I’ve always learned with my head, learning has always been very rational for me.
+I have never learned with my heart.
+That blew my mind.

 Was there a lightbulb moment?

-The biggest take out was that privilege is invisible to those who have it.
+The biggest takeaway was that privilege is invisible to those who have it.